LAST UPDATED: 8/30/20

 Other Service Providers

 Ascend uses other service providers, affiliates, licensees, vendors, and partners to help give you the best experience with Ascend.
 An example of another service provider we may use would be website developer.
-These other service providers only have access to the information they need to work for Ascend and are prohibited from using the information for any other purpose.
+These other service providers only have access to the information they need for the work they perform for Ascend and are prohibited from using the information for any other purpose.

-We will contact you from time to time through email, notices posted on our websites, and other ways through our Services, including push notifications.
-We also send messages about how to use the Services, updates, and promotional messages from us and our partners.
+We will contact you from time to time through email, notices posted on our websites, and other ways through our Services.
+We also send messages about how to use the Services along with any product updates.
 You may change your communication settings at any time.
 However, note that you may not opt out of receiving certain messages from us, including security and legal notices.

 We may share your information to third parties if we determine that a disclosure is required to comply with the law, protect persons from death or serious injury, or prevent fraud.